aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 }
 ```

-After that, while in the `amplify/backend/custom/iotResources` directory run the `npm i` command to install the dependencies.
+While in the `amplify/backend/custom/iotResources` directory run the `npm i` command to install the dependencies.

-Then, open the `amplify/backend/custom/iotResources/cdk-stack.ts` file and update it with the content of the [`iotResources/cdk-stack.ts`](amplify/backend/custom/iotResources/cdk-stack.ts) from this repo.
+Next open the `amplify/backend/custom/iotResources/cdk-stack.ts` file and update it with the contents of the [`iotResources/cdk-stack.ts`](amplify/backend/custom/iotResources/cdk-stack.ts) from this repo.

 Before moving on, find the line that looks like this: